stevenpetryk/mafs/.api-report/mafs.api.md

 //
 // src/debug/index.tsx:4:19 - (ae-forgotten-export) The symbol "ViewportInfo" needs to be exported by the entry point index.d.ts
 // src/debug/index.tsx:4:19 - (ae-forgotten-export) The symbol "TransformWidget" needs to be exported by the entry point index.d.ts
+// src/display/Coordinates/index.tsx:9:25 - (ae-forgotten-export) The symbol "Cartesian" needs to be exported by the entry point index.d.ts
+// src/display/Coordinates/index.tsx:9:25 - (ae-forgotten-export) The symbol "PolarCoordinates" needs to be exported by the entry point index.d.ts
 // src/display/Line.tsx:6:18 - (ae-forgotten-export) The symbol "PointAngle" needs to be exported by the entry point index.d.ts
 // src/display/Line.tsx:6:18 - (ae-forgotten-export) The symbol "PointSlope" needs to be exported by the entry point index.d.ts
 // src/display/Line.tsx:6:18 - (ae-forgotten-export) The symbol "ThroughPoints" needs to be exported by the entry point index.d.ts